erikglee/hbcd_qmri_postproc/docs/source/installation.rst

          -B $bibsnet_dir:/bibsnet \
          $container_path /data /output participant /qmri /bibsnet

-Where "singularity run" is followed by specific commands for singularity.
+Where "singularity run" is first followed by specific commands for singularity.
-In this case it is a series of "bind" commands that will give singularity access to the necessary directories.
+In this case it is a series of "bind" commands that will give singularity access to the necessary directories needed for processing.
 This is followed by the path to the container and then the arguments for the primary script to be ran by the container.